antoniomika/sish/README.md

 An open source serveo/ngrok alternative.

+## Preparation

+To use sish you need to update your A DNS record for using sish.
+Add **A** DNS record with * value to your IP address for using sish.

 ## Deploy

 Builds are made automatically for each commit to the repo and are pushed to Dockerhub.
 Builds are